What’s The Best Way To Learn To Code?

 Job opportunities.
 How easy (or hard) will it be to get hired?

-I would like to think that certifications from academies help seal the deal but honestly, most companies (at least in North America) don't care about them at all.
+I would like to think that certifications from academies help seal the deal but honestly, most companies (at least in North America) don't care about them.

 Most traditional programs don’t typically cover these either so you'll likely have to choose the Self-Taught or Academy route if you're interested in these industries.